 Related Resources For New York Indecent Exposure Laws

 For additional information and resources related to New York identity theft laws, see the links below:

 While some exposures may be more indecent than others, in New York, any exposure in a public place can constitute a violation, even if defendants don't intend to advertise their bodies.
 Even if the penalties may not seem that severe, you don't have to accept the embarrassment of a conviction as there are experienced criminal defense attorneys who can help you fight the charges.
-Reach out to one today for an initial case review at no charge to you.

 Contact a qualified attorney.